cdap-guides/cdap-kafka-ingest-guide/README.md

 $ bin/kafka-console-producer.sh --broker-list localhost:9092 --topic MyTopic
 ```
 Once the kafka-console-producer.sh script is invoked, you can type messages on the console and every line is published as a message
 to `MyTopic`.
-Go ahead and publish few messages.
+Go ahead and publish a few messages.
 "CDAP and Kafka, working together!".

 Query Results
 -------------